 Some key things to consider for cloud recordings are...

-- The recording can be accessed from a computer or web browser
+- The cloud recording can be accessed from any device with a web browser.

-- Offers automatic transcription of cloud recordings for accessibility
+- Offers automatic English transcription of cloud recordings for accessibility.

 - Recordings expire after 30 days from the recording date and would need to be moved elsewhere before that time to save the material.